‘The Talk’ goes on hiatus after heated segment about Sharon Osbourne’s defense of Piers Morgan

 On the heated exchange with her co-host, Underwood said it is water under the bridge.

 “I thought I was talking with colleagues.
-I thought we were having a great conversation that didn’t go so great,” she said, explaining she was not holding grudges against Osbourne and revealing that she apologized to her after the show.
+I thought we were having a great conversation that didn’t go so great,” she said, explaining she was not holding a grudge against Osbourne and revealing that she apologized to her after the show.
 “It was already forgiven as soon at it was said.”

 Read more:

-Note: Correction: An earlier version of this story incorrectly spelled Elaine Welteroth’s first name.
-This story has been corrected.